-The Entry-Level Driver Training (ELDT) rule, which will be implemented on February 7, 2022, establishes new minimum training requirements for individuals who want to:
+The Entry-Level Driver Training (ELDT) rule, which was implemented on February 7, 2022, establishes new minimum training requirements for individuals who want to:

 - obtain a commercial driver’s license (CDL)

 - obtain a passenger (P), school bus (S) or hazardous materials (H) endorsement

 Under these new requirements, an entry-level driver must successfully complete a prescribed program of theory and behind-the-wheel instruction.

 Prior to taking the knowledge test or the state administered CDL skills or hazmat endorsement tests, training must be provided by an entity listed on FMCSA’s Training Provider Registry (TPR).